priyadalvi/demo.file/index.md

 ## Prerequisites and preparation

 - Ensure the prerequisites are met and the required or recommended packages are installed before installing ownCloud.
-For more information, see [Prerequisites and Preparation](https://doc.owncloud.com/server/10.8/admin_manual/installation/quick_guides/ubuntu_18_04.html).

 ## Configuration: Apache and database

- - Run these [commands](https://doc.owncloud.com/server/10.8/admin_manual/installation/quick_guides/ubuntu_18_04.html#configure-apache) in your **Terminal** to configure Apache and your database.
+ - Run these [commands](https://doc.owncloud.com/server/10.15/admin_manual/installation/quick_guides/ubuntu_20_04.html#configure-apache) in your **Terminal** to configure Apache and your database.

 ## Download and installation
 Depending on your organization's needs — number of users, storage size, and high availability level — you can choose the right edition for your organization For more information, see [ownCloud Editions](https://owncloud.com/find-the-right-edition/).